pUrGe12/TerminAI/PartA_backend/README.md

 ---

-## Brief explanation

-The code so far is able to broadcast whatever the user enters on the terminal, to all the running models.

-Here is a brief explanation of how this part works.

----

 ## Potential issues

 - [ ] Check in the `main` function, if the self.message_queue.get(timeout=5) is waiting for completion rather than broadcasting the data it gets right away.